Motorcyclists are some of the most endangered riders on the road. They have less protection compared to other vehicles and are less visible.

 - Call the police and an ambulance — Call the police to report the motorcycle accident, and the ambulance to get medical help.
 You should get checked even if you don’t feel or see any injuries.

 - Document the accident — If you’re feeling alright, try to gather evidence.
-Take your own pictures, ask for a copy of the police report for the insurance company, write the license plates of registered vehicles involved in the accident, and find a personal injury lawyer.
+Take your own pictures, ask for a copy of the police report from the insurance company, write the license plates of registered vehicles involved in the accident, and find a personal injury lawyer.

-Related Article: 8 Most Common Causes of Collisions
+- 8 Most Common Causes of Collisions

 The most common type of collision between a car and a motorcycle is a left-hand turn.
 This happens when a car turning left doesn’t see an approaching motorcycle.